minexew/Shrine/README.md

 - use the following commands

 ```
+# This only needs to be done once
 git submodule update --init --recursive
+git apply isoparser.patch

+# Some files are provided as diffs against stock TempleOS, this applies them
 cd Shrine
 ./apply-patches.sh
 cd ..

+# Finally run the machinery
 qemu-img create -f qcow2 ~/shrine.img 2G
 ./make-dist.py TempleOSCD-v502.ISO Shrine ~/shrine.img
 ```